Squarn/Squarn-Themes/Theme 01/README.md

 ## Documentation

 Theme 01 is a contrasting single column (500px), single sidebar layout.
-The sidebar uses two different triggers for transitions: Mousing anywhere over the sidebar will reveal links (5) and the description.
-Mousing over the sidebar image will trigger a second, smaller description to appear over the image (which will in turn increase in opacity).
+The sidebar uses two different triggers for transitions: 1.
+Mousing anywhere over the sidebar will reveal links (5) and the description.
+2.Mousing over the sidebar image will trigger a second, smaller description to appear over the image (which will in turn increase in opacity).
 Disabling transitions will cause these elements to be revealed by default.
-Like, Reblog, Note, and Permalink options are revealed when hovering over a post; a meta menu will transition from behind the post, to the right of the post.
+Like, Reblog, Note, and Permalink options are revealed when hovering over a post and 50px to the right of each post (#gutter); a meta menu will transition from behind the post, to the right.

+__Links__: 5 are available by default.
+You can add more yourself, if the text is short, and if you want less, the links will expand horizontally to the width of the sidebar.

+Togglable Elements:
+- Title
+- Second Description
+- Transitions
+- Textual Content (within posts)
+- Tags
+- Camera Info

 ### Specs & Features

-- Layout Type: Single Column
+- __Layout Type__: Single Column
-- Sidebar Type: Long, Fixed
+- __Sidebar Type__: Long, Fixed
-- Navigation Type: Sidebar
+- __Navigation Type__: Sidebar
-- Tags: Toggleable
+- __Tags__: Toggleable
-- Captions: Toggleable
+- __Captions__: Toggleable
-- Links: 5 (or less)
+- __Links__: 5 (or less)
-- Can Links Be Added: No
+- __Can Links Be Added__: No
-- Scrollbar: Custom
+- __Scrollbar__: Custom
-- Notes/Permalink: Hover
+- __Notes/Permalink__: Hover

 ### Warnings:

-1. Extremely short posts (height-wise) will make it difficult to click the permalink in the transitioned single post navigation.
-This applies mostly to text posts that are only a line or 2 long.
+None